1983 I was born at an ashram and named after the poet and scholar, Shankaracharya.

 2005 I moved to New York City to pursue music.
 I said yes to virtually every gig that was offered to me.

-2006 I took a job teaching percussion to foster children and children with special needs.
-I workshopped musical ideas which would later become A World of Percussion.
+2006 One of these gigs was teaching percussion to foster kids and children with special needs.
+I workshopped musical ideas which would later become A World of Percussion

-2008 I tracked down and connected with my father (whom I had never met) in Buenos Aires.
-I traveled to Argentina and presented my music throughout the country with pickup bands that I met on Myspace.
+2008 I found and connected with my father for the first time in Argentina.
+I traveled to Buenos Aires and presented my music throughout the country with pickup bands that I met on Myspace.

 2010 I met my life partner, who opened my eyes to the beauty of movement.